 The Writing Center provides reading and writing assistance for 700-900 students weekly (II.B.3-1).
-Evidence of importance and satisfaction with the Writing Center for faculty and student users can be found with high rankings in the 2013 Climate Survey of Students (II.B.3-5).
+Evidence of importance and satisfaction with the Writing Center for faculty and student users can be found with high rankings in the 2013 Climate Survey of Students (II.B.3-8).
 The Writing Center has learning outcomes that are documented and assessed in fall and spring semesters with all developmental English and ESL classes by means of faculty/student surveys and GPA comparisons (II.B.3-1).
 Assessment findings resulted in plans to develop strategies to reduce the wait time to serve students (II.B.3-1).

-The college meets the standard.
 In all library and learning resources areas, improvements have primarily occurred due to bond and various grant and categorical funds.
 Some areas, including the library, have been able to use multiple measures of satisfaction and outcomes.
-In all areas, limited staffing and budget has hampered efforts to evaluate services and implement major improvements.
 The Tutorial Center has had staff vacancies at both campuses, and the Writing Center still has wait time due to heavy student demand.
 Progress on updating all classrooms to Extron-based Smart classrooms has continued steadily, lab computers continue to be updated, and improvements based on evaluation are ongoing.

-While there is evidence that the college integrates program review, planning, and resource allocation, improvements can be made in the clarity of the processes in order to demonstrate that they lead to institutional effectiveness.
-The college will draft a Quality Focus Essay in order to improve the linkage between integrated evaluation, planning, and resource allocation to improve student learning and achievement.
+While there is evidence that the College integrates program review, planning, and resource allocation, improvements can be made in the clarity of the processes in order to demonstrate that they lead to institutional effectiveness.
+The College will draft a Quality Focus Essay in order to improve the linkage between integrated evaluation, planning, and resource allocation to improve student learning and achievement.